Dracaena is a popular houseplant known for its ornamental value. Apart from that, there are 6 Great Dracaena Plant Benefits proven in various studies!

-VOCs and toxic gases are harmful to human health, and these toxins have made way into our homes too.
+VOCs and toxic gases are harmful to human health, and these toxins have made their way into our homes too.
 Plants remove these pollutants from the air, and one of the most effective among them is dracaena.
 It can reduce indoor air pollutants like formaldehyde, benzene, trichloroethylene, and carbon dioxide.

 These pollutants find their entrance into homes through electrical appliances, furnishings, paints, new clothes, carpets as well as building materials.
-Exposure to them can cause mild to serious health problems such as headache, respiratory problems, anemia, marrow disease, kidney, DNA mutation, cancer, and much more.
+Exposure to them can cause mild to serious health problems such as headaches, respiratory problems, anemia, marrow disease, kidney, DNA mutation, cancer, and much more.
 According to the NASA clean air study, dracaena absorbs all these pollutants to some extent and keeps the air clean.

-2. It Increases Concentration and Sharpens Focus
+2. Increases Concentration and Sharpens Focus

 If you ever experienced a location that had a lot of plants around, you already know what’s our point.
 Having plants in and around your home and office increases concentration and focus.
 It is found in a study conducted by The Royal College of Agriculture in Cirencester (England) that students were more attentive in the class (70 percent) with plants around.

 Houseplants improve cognitive function and enhance memory, concentration, attention, and overall mental wellness.
-Check out the conclusion of several more studies on Texas University Website here.
+Check out the conclusion of several more studies on the Texas University Website here.
 Also, read this study that concludes that Dracaena marginata and several other indoor plants improved the concentration and focus of University students.